Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To make something start working or become active.
 **Sentence:** The button will activate the machine when you press it.
 **Conversation:**
-A – What happens if I press this button?
+A – What happens if I press this button
 B – It will activate the machine.

 ### Word: Adolescent